zhibailin/MasteringEnglish/06-You-Won't-Get-Rich-Renting-Out-Your-Time.md

 And that kind of __eats into__ your __wealth creation__, and [[therefore]] your __earning capability__.

 So, fundamentally your __inputs are matched to your outputs__.
 You are replaceable, and you’re not being creative.
 I just don’t think that, that is a way that you can truly make money.

+> You must own [[equity]] to gain your financial freedom

+So everybody who really makes money at some point owns a piece of a product, or a business, or some kind of IP.
+That can be through __stock options__, so you can be working at a tech company.
+That’s a fine way to start.

+But usually the real wealth is created by starting your own companies, or by even investors.
+They’re in an investment firm, and they’re buying equity.
+These are much more the routes to wealth.
+__It doesn’t come through__ the hours.